-for which $\T\psib\equiv\psib$, and here $\nub$ is the invariant measure of Theorem \ref{s02050001} and $p$ is the primary fixed point.
-We will call this $\psib$ the invariant flow (or fractal potential flow) with respect to the IFS $\{T_1,\ldots,T_n\}$ and character $c\in\C$. \end{thm}

-\prf The contractivity of transfer over stream functions, follows directly from that of the measure transfer in Theorem \ref{s02050001}, considering that the measure map is isometric by definition.\\ At this point one would expect to show the completeness of $(\bPsXc,D)$ in order to conclude the unique existence of a fixed flow of $\T$ by the Banach Fixed Point Theorem.
-This however becomes unnecessary, considering that we have an isometric isomorphism $\mu:[\Psi_{X,c}]\frar\PX$ between flows and measures, which commutes with $\T$ by Theorem \ref{s03040002}.\\ By Theorem \ref{s02050001} and the remarks we have made on it, there exists a unique $\nub\in\PX:\T\nub=\nub$.
-By Theorem \ref{s03040002} there exists a unique $[\psib]\in\bPsXc:\mu[\psib]=\nub$ and
+and $\T\psib\equiv\psib$ where $\nub$ is the invariant measure of Theorem \ref{s02050001} and $p$ is the primary fixed point.
+We call this $\psib$ the invariant flow (or fractal potential flow) with respect to the IFS $\mcT=\{T_1,\ldots,T_n\}$, the corresponding weights $w_1,\ldots,w_n\in (0,1)$, the compact set $X$, and the character $c\in\C$. \end{thm}\begin{proof} The contractivity of transfer over stream functions follows directly from that of the measure transfer in Theorem \ref{s02050001}, considering that the measure map is isometric by Definition \ref{s03040001}.\\ At this point one would expect to show the completeness of $(\bPsXc,D)$ in order to conclude the unique existence of a fixed flow of $\T$ by the Banach Fixed Point Theorem.
+This however becomes unnecessary, considering that we have a powerful isometric isomorphism $\mu:[\Psi_{X,c}]\frar\PX$ between flows and probability measures, which commutes with $\T$ by Theorem \ref{s03040002}.\\ By Theorem \ref{s02050001} and the remarks made on it, there exists a unique $\nub\in\PX$ such that $\T\nub=\nub$.
+Furthermore, by Theorem \ref{s03040002} there exists a unique $[\psib]\in\bPsXc$ such that $\mu[\psib]=\nub$ and

 since $\mu$ is bijective.
 Now let us suppose indirectly that $[\psib]$ is not a unique fixed point, meaning there is another $\psi\not\equiv\psib$ for which $\T\psi\equiv\psi$.
 Then